 It is usually very accurate but there are some variables to consider.

 First of all I didn't create the actual mathematical formulas involved here.
-There are formulas for the boiling point of water that are well known and published in scientific journals and educational books.
+There are formulas for the boiling point of water based on atmospheric conditions and elevation that are well known and published in scientific journals and educational books.
 I don't even have to write code for the math involved in calculating the boiling point of water.
 There are libraries that programmers can use to call functions to do common math routines like this for us.
 For details on the library I used check out the section in the about page.
 So this part of the calculation is very accurate.

-Secondly the temp app relies on your location to get a barometer reading from a weather station nearby you and it relies on your elevation to adjust.
+Secondly the temp app relies on your location to get a barometer reading from a weather station nearby you and it relies on location to look up your elevation to make an adjustment for that.
 These things are determined by your location services on your mobile device.
 Make sure that is accurate and check out the other FAQ on this page about location accuracy.
 Assuming your mobile device's location services are accurate and there is a weather station relatively close to you the temp will be accurate.

 Some people will make mistakes or follow directions wrong that's just a fact when gathering data from the public like this.
 I like to think I don't have any malicious users on the system that are trying to post fake data but you never know.
 If a collection report looks really off I assume it's just a mistake.